netzen86/BulkConfTool/README.md

 # BulkConfTool
-Script for bulk configuration network devices
+Script for bulk configuration network devices.

+Using netmiko.